nodejs/node/deps/uv/docs/src/udp.rst

             /*
              * Indicates if IP_RECVERR/IPV6_RECVERR will be set when binding the handle.
              * This sets IP_RECVERR for IPv4 and IPV6_RECVERR for IPv6 UDP sockets on
              * Linux.
-This stops the Linux kernel from supressing some ICMP error messages
+This stops the Linux kernel from suppressing some ICMP error messages
              * and enables full ICMP error reporting for faster failover.
              * This flag is no-op on platforms other than Linux.
              */